 1. The work of Jesus Christ is FINISHED, and He is now seated at the right hand of the Father.

-3. Therefore, any “Christs” that you or others may see is not the True Jesus Christ, but is an impostor!
+3. Therefore, any “Christs” that you or others may see and interact with in an inside space is not the True Jesus Christ, but is an impostor!

 4. Additionally, if you read the whole of Scripture within context and the words of Jesus Christ, Jesus Christ came so that our relationship with the FATHER can be restored!